A DUI charge can have serious implications for you and your family, so you need a knowledgeable, strategic defense attorney on your side.

 Driving under the influence can have significant ramifications on your life, including loss of your driver's license, hefty financial consequences, and potential jail time.
 As your lawyer, David A. Cardon will use his resources, criminal defense knowledge, and understanding of Virginia DWI laws to help minimize the impact your case will have on your life.

 Call our Virginia Beach practice at (757) 620-3283 today to speak to a lawyer who has helped many clients in need.
 We encourage anyone in greater Hampton Roads, Norfolk, Chesapeake, and surrounding areas in need of an attorney to contact us right away.

 Even if this is your first DUI offense, the penalties can be harsh, and a criminal defense attorney can make all the difference in helping you avoid a significant loss of time, money, and freedom.

-In Virginia, a DUI first offense is a class one misdemeanor.
-The punishment is loss of your driver's license in Virginia for one year, up to a $2500 fine, court costs, and a sentence of up to one year in jail.
-You will also be required to install an ignition interlock system in your car that will make sure you can not turn your car on if you have been drinking alcohol.
+In Virginia, a DUI first offense is a Class One misdemeanor, punishable by the suspension of your driver's license for one year, up to a $2500 fine, court costs, and a jail sentence of up to a year.
+You will also be required to install an ignition interlock system in your car that will make sure you cannot start your car on if you have been drinking alcohol.
 The judge can issue a restricted driving permit to you if you agree to take and complete the Alcohol and Safety Program (ASAP).

-Attorney David Cardon in Virginia Beach will evaluate the evidence in your case to build a sound defense that will serve your best interests.
+Attorney David Cardon in Virginia Beach will examine the evidence in your case to build a sound defense that serves your best interests.

 Consequences For Multiple Offenses